 In the story, Jonah also used the Socratic approach to help Al’s team to challenge their assumptions, find solutions and develop critical thinking skills.
 In our complete summary, we touch on how this approach works and why it’s critical to effective management.

 The TOC was introduced in 1984 in the first edition of this book.
 This third edition of the book was published 25 years later, with additional Q&As and an article (“Standing on the Shoulders of Giants”) to discuss the relevance of TOC today and how it compares against other methods such as Six Sigma and LEAN.
-Do get a copy of the book for the full details, get The Goal summary bundle for an overview of the various ideas and tips.
+You can purchase the book here.